History of women in the United Kingdom: Medieval

 Medieval England was a patriarchal society and the lives of women were heavily influenced by contemporary beliefs about gender and authority.
 However, the position of women varied according to factors including their social class; whether they were unmarried, married, widowed or remarried; and in which part of the country they lived.
-Henrietta Leyser argues that women had much informal power in their homes and communities, although they were of officially subordinate to men.
+Henrietta Leyser argues that women had much informal power in their homes and communities, although they were officially subordinate to men.
 She identifies a deterioration the status of women in the Middle Ages, although they retained strong roles in culture and spirituality.

 Significant gender inequities persisted throughout the period, as women typically had more limited life-choices, access to employment and trade, and legal rights than men.
 After the Norman invasion, the position of women in society changed.
 The rights and roles of women became more sharply defined, in part as a result of the development of the feudal system and the expansion of the English legal system; some women benefited from this, while others lost out.
 The rights of widows were formally laid down in law by the end of the twelfth century, clarifying the right of free women to own property, but this did not necessarily prevent women from being forcibly remarried against their wishes.
 The growth of governmental institutions under a succession of bishops reduced the role of queens and their households in formal government.
 Married or widowed noblewomen remained significant cultural and religious patrons and played an important part in political and military events, even if chroniclers were uncertain if this was appropriate behaviour.
 As in earlier centuries, most women worked in agriculture, but here roles became more clearly gendered, with ploughing and managing the fields defined as men's work, for example, and dairy production becoming dominated by women.

 In medieval times, women had responsibility for brewing and selling the ale that men all drank.
 By 1600, men had taken over that role.
 The reasons include commercial growth, gild formation, changing technologies, new regulations, and widespread prejudices that associated female brewsters with drunkenness and disorder.
-The taverns still use women to serve it, a low-status, low-skilled, and poorly remunerated tasks.
+The taverns still used women to serve it, a low-status, low-skilled, and poorly remunerated task.